srimoyi911/RISCV/week3/Assignment/readme.md

   4. Repeat steps 2 to 3 for sensor2.

-  5. The distance received from both the sensors are compared, and if its greater than a hard coded value(value decided based on a straight posture),then go to step6, else goto step7.
+  5. The distance received from both the sensors are compared, and if its greater than a hard coded value(value decided based on a straight posture,here set to 1cm),then go to step6, else goto step7.

   6. Pull the led and buzzer output pin high.